directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson38.md

 In our previous video, I discussed a woman who was having difficulty with some accounting work.<br/>
 Now, let's add my observations.<br/>
 <br/>
-Given her apparent state of frustration and considering she's already in the comfort of her home kitchen, it might be beneficial for her to consider taking a short break. <br/>
+Given her apparent state of frustration and considering she's already in the comfort of her kitchen, it might be beneficial for her to consider taking a short break. <br/>
 She could refresh herself with a glass of water, have a snack, or do something unrelated to clear her mind.<br/>
 Even a nap might be beneficial.<br/>
 <br/>